-The most important sectors of Cyprus’s economy in 2014 were wholesale and retail trade, transport, accommodation and food services (28.6 %), public administration, defence, education, human health and social work activities (20.7 %) and real estate (11.5 %).
+The most important sectors of Cyprus’s economy in 2018 were wholesale and retail trade, transport, accommodation and food services (25.3%), public administration, defence, education, human health and social work activities (19.3%) and professional, scientific and technical activities; administrative and support service activities (10.4%).

 In the Council of the EU, national ministers meet regularly to adopt EU laws and coordinate policies.
 Council meetings are regularly attended by representatives from the Cypriot government, depending on the policy area being addressed.